-- Tries to hide the word "God" - Some basic tenets: - some or all species were "designed" by an intelligent designer - evidence of this design is detectable by the principle of "irreducible complexity" a biological structure so complex that it could not have happened by selection pressure on a biological organism (popular examples: the eye, the bacterium flagellum, the immune system, . . .).
+- Creationism, but tries to hide the word "God" - Some basic tenets: - some or all species, or parts of some or all species, were "designed" by an intelligent designer - evidence of this design is detectable by the principle of "irreducible complexity" a biological structure so complex that it could not have happened by selection pressure on a biological organism (popular examples: the eye, the bacterium flagellum, the immune system, . . .).
 This complexity allegedly can be mathematically defined and experimentally measured. - principle originally expressed by William Paley, a philosopher (late 1700s), in the form of "the watchmaker" argument - recently renamed by Michael Behe (Professor of Biochemistry at Lehigh University and Fellow at the Discovery Institute)